zoujoey/ROS2_ViconDroneCtrl/README.md

 ## Getting Started

-Before the setup process, ensure all the Requirements are finished below.
+Before the setup process, ensure all the Environment Requirements are met as below.
 Read the Safety Guidelines to ensure responsible drone operation.
 Once acquainted with the safety guidelines, proceed to the Quick Setup Guide for initial drone control setup.
-For detailed instructions, customisation, troubleshooting, and a demonstration of the drone's capabilities, consult the sections in the table of contents.
+For detailed instructions, customisation, troubleshooting, and a demonstration of the drone's capabilities, consult the other guides above.

 ## Requirements before starting
 ### Hardware Requirements: